-Enclosed are the documents to open a Traditional Individual Retirement Arrangement (IRA) at Navy Federal.
-By completing and returning the forms, you can establish an IRA Savings Account, IRA Money Market Savings Account (MMSA), Jumbo IRA MMSA, or IRA Certificate and begin planning for your retirement.
-Please keep a copy for your records.
+Enclosed are the documents necessary to open a Roth Individual Retirement Arrangement (IRA) at Navy Federal.
+By completing and returning the forms, you can establish a Roth IRA Savings Account.
+Roth IRA Money Market Savings Account (MMSA), Roth Jumbo IRA MMSA, or Roth IRA Certificate and begin saving for your retirement.
+Be sure to keep a copy for your records.

-When you open a Navy Federal Traditional IRA:
+When you open a Navy Federal Roth IRA:

-- the contribution limit is \$7,000 for the current tax year.
-This amount is subject to possible cost-of-living adjustments in later years. - a catch-up contribution of \$1,000 is available for individuals ages 50 and older - income tax on all deductible contributions in the account is deferred until you begin withdrawals - income tax on all dividends earned on deductible and non-deductible contributions in the account is deferred until distributed - distributions may be taken without a 10 percent IRS penalty prior to age 591⁄2 for several qualifying events.
-These qualifying events are explained in detail in the enclosed 602 packet.
+- the contribution limit is \$7.000 for the current tax year.
+This amount is subject to possible cost-of-living adjustments in later years. - a catch-up contribution of \$1,000 is available for individuals ages 50 and older. - your eligibility to contribute to a Roth IRA is not dependent on whether you are covered by a retirement plan at work (for example, a 401(k)).
+You must have earned income to contribute, and there are also income restrictions placed on the ability to make contributions. - tax-free distributions from the Roth IRA are permitted prior to age 591⁄2 for several qualifying events, as long as your Roth IRA has been open for five years.
+These qualifying events are explained in detail in the enclosed 602A packet. - you may convert your Traditional IRA to a Roth IRA following specific rules.

-For Traditional IRA Savings Accounts and IRA MMSAs, additional benefits include:
+For Roth IRA Savings Accounts and Roth IRA MMSAs, some additional benefits include: